mobilepadawan/Speakit-JS/README.md

 This library enables you to audibly reproduce any text from a web application in various languages.
 It utilizes the `SpeechSynthesis` API along with the `SpeechSynthesisUtterance` API to regulate the audio speed, pitch, and voice selection (male or female) across different languages (*) and accents.

-Visit the [Official website](https://mobilepadawan.github.io/Speakit-JS/).
+Visit our [Official website](https://mobilepadawan.github.io/Speakit-JS/).
 You'll find a very quick **not-so-technical** guide and a Demo to test the Speakit-JS library functionality.

 ## SUMMARY